What is a CA?

 Compensation (Total Package Value of $8,700)

-- Each CA will be furnished a private room (space permitting), utilities, and their choice of meal plan.
+- Each CA will be furnished a room (Depending on building/room assignment, students employed may be assigned a roommate), utilities, and their choice of meal plan.

-- RAs will receive a partial tuition waiver ($14 a credit for up to 12 credits) after two semesters of employment.
+- CAs will receive a partial tuition waiver ($14 a credit for up to 15 credits) after two semesters of employment.

 - Optional: Paid desk hours when available